The best and worst homeowners insurance companies for claims

 Which insurance company is best at paying claims?

 According to J.D.
-Power's property claims satisfaction study, Erie Insurance is rated as the best insurance company for paying claims.
-It is closely followed by Amica and Nationwide, highlighting their commitment to customer satisfaction when handling claims.
+Power's property claims satisfaction study, Chubb is rated as the best insurance company for paying claims.
+It is closely followed by Amica and The Hartford, highlighting their commitment to customer satisfaction when handling claims.
 This evaluation considers several factors, including the ease of filing claims, the fairness of claim amounts, and overall customer satisfaction.

-Which home insurance company has the highest customer satisfaction?
+Which homeowners insurance company has the highest customer satisfaction?

 Based on J.D.
-Power's home insurance ratings, Erie Insurance is the best home insurance company for customer satisfaction.
-It has the highest score, 856 out of 100, followed by Amica and Auto-Owners.
+Power's home insurance ratings, Chubb is the best home insurance company for customer satisfaction.
+It has the highest score, 699 out of 1,000, followed by AIG and Amica.

 Which home insurance company has the most complaints?